kryptokrona/kryptokrona-docs/docs/developer/api/RPC-API-Error-Conditions.md

 title: RPC Errors
 ---

-Here are some common error messages that Kryptokronad and Kryptokrona-service spit out, why they occured and how to fix them.
+Here are some common error messages that Kryptokrona and Kryptokrona-service spit out, why they occured and how to fix them.
 Listed are also some possible alternative errors which they could spit out.